amandaghassaei/gpu-io/README.md

 This library supports rendering directly to the screen.
 It also has some built-in utilities for e.g. running a program only on the boundary of the screen or in a specified region (for handling mouse/touch events).
 This library is designed for WebGL 2.0 if available, with fallbacks to support WebGL 1.0 - so it should run on almost any mobile or older browsers.

+One of the main purposes of this library is to allow people to write GPGPU programs without worrying too much about available WebGL versions or spec inconsistencies across different browsers/hardware.
+[As of Feb 2022, WebGL 2 has now been rolled out to all major platforms](https://www.khronos.org/blog/webgl-2-achieves-pervasive-support-from-all-major-web-browsers) (including mobile Safari and Microsoft Edge), but widespread adoption will take some time.
+Even among WebGL2 implementations, there are differences in behavior across browsers.
+Many WebGL1 implementations do not support rendering to Float32 or non-uint8 integer textures, or are inconsistent in how they implement the spec (see [The miserable state of affairs of floating point support](https://www.khronos.org/webgl/public-mailing-list/public_webgl/1703/msg00043.php)).
+This library rigorously checks for many of these gotchas and uses software polyfills to patch any issues so *you* don't have to worry about it.
+This library will also attempt to automatically convert your GLSL3 shader code into GLSL1 so that it can run on WebGL 1 if needed – this way, you don't have to manage two sets of shader programs depending on the browser's WebGL support.

 - [Installation](#installation)
 - [API](#api)
 - [Examples](#examples)